madanyc/workfront-learn.en/help/workfront-proof/benefits-of-proofing-in-workfront.md

 ## Proofing terminology

-Before you dive into proof setups in [!DNL Adobe Workfront], get familiar with the proof-specific terminology used.
+Before you dive into proof setups in [!DNL  ], get familiar with the proof-specific terminology used.
 You’ll see these terms used frequently throughout this tutorial.

 * **Proof —** Digital version of a file that can be reviewed, marked up, and approved through [!DNL Workfront’s] proof viewer.
 * **Proof workflow —** Process of creating, routing, and managing a proof within [!DNL Workfront].
 The steps that are followed to complete these actions.